Generic selectors

 To highlight the use of sexual immorality as a metaphor for non-sexual sins, notice the following scriptures.

-HEBREWS 12:16 Lest there be any fornicator [pornos] or godless person, as Esau, who for one meal sold his birthright.
+HEBREWS 12:16 lest there be any fornicator [pornos] or profane person like Esau, who for one morsel of food sold his birthright.

 Obviously, Esau was not committing a sexual sin when he sold his birthright.
 Still, he is call a fornicator.

-REVELATION 2:20, 22 But I have a few things against you, because you allow the woman Jezebel, who calls herself a prophetess, to teach and to seduce My servants into committing fornication and eating things sacrificed to idols. … 22 Behold, I will cast her into a bed, and those who commit adultery with her into great tribulation, unless they repent of their works.
+REVELATION 2:20, 22 “Nevertheless I have a few things against you, because you allow that woman Jezebel, who calls herself a prophetess, to teach and seduce My servants to commit sexual immorality and eat things sacrificed to idols. … 22 “Indeed I will cast her into a sickbed, and those who commit adultery with her into great tribulation, unless they repent of their deeds.

 Jezebel was never accused of committing any explicitly sexual sins.
 She was condemned for instituting worship of Baal[32].

-1 CORINTHIANS 10:7-8 Neither be idolaters, as were some of them; as it is written, “The people sat down to eat and to drink, and rose up to play.”
-8 Neither should we commit sexual immorality, as some of them committed, and twenty-three thousand were destroyed in one day.
+1 CORINTHIANS 10:7-8 And do not become idolaters as were some of them.
+As it is written, “The people sat down to eat and drink, and rose up to play.”
+8 Nor let us commit sexual immorality, as some of them did, and in one day twenty-three thousand fell;

 The problem here was not that the ancient Israelite men married some of the daughters of Moab, it was that they committed idolatry and worshipped the pagan god Baal Peor[33].